SeaOptative/IMDB_database/first_set_of_queries/4_questions.md

 We achieved this by joining the 'movie' and 'movie_genre' tables to get the genre.

--Another step further, let's say we want to see movies that belong in the same genre as Shrek, were released in 2001, and have higher ratings than Shrek.
+- Another step further, let's say we want to see movies that belong in the same genre as Shrek, were released in 2001, and have higher ratings than Shrek.
 To do this, we first need to know what genre Shrek belongs to.

-According to the table, Shrek (2001) falls within the following genre:
+According to the database, Shrek (2001) falls within the following genre:

 ![sample result](./screenshots/shrek_genre.png)